 Students who need support and resources to aid them in their professional careers or advisors and officials interested in the development of said students should feel free to contact Kendallyn Jacobs, President-Elect, at Kendallyn.Jacobs@rlgbuilds.com.

-The Education Award has been established in memory of Roger Elrod, a founding member of the Toledo Employment Managers Association, now known as the Northwest Ohio Human Resource Association (NOHRA).
-In an effort to promote NOHRA's goals of advancing the profession and serving the HR professional this “Education Award” is designed to financially assist individuals expressing an interest in the Human Resources profession.
+The Education Award was established in memory of Roger Elrod, a founding member of the Toledo Employment Managers Association, now known as the Northwest Ohio Human Resource Association (NOHRA).
+In an effort to promote NOHRA's goals of advancing the profession and serving Human Resources professionals, this education award is designed to financially assist individuals expressing an interest in the Human Resources profession.

-Applicants must meet the following requirements:
+Academic Applicants must meet the following requirements:

 - A minimum grade point average of 3.0 (based on a 4.0 grading system) for undergraduate students and 3.5 for graduate students is necessary.